nmfta-repo/nmfta-bouncer/README.md

 This is the README for the Bouncer Project.

-This API has implimented features for IP and Geo Location based blocking.
+This API has implemented features for IP and Geo Location based blocking.
 It operates through the UFW firewall.
-Changes that are made to the firewall's databawse are implimented every minute.
+Changes made to the firewall's database are implimented every minute.

 There is no admin or valid user account to start with.
-Add the --testing flag in the start.sh scrip to enable the registraion page.
+Add the --testing flag in the start.sh script to enable the registration page.